the-vampiire/gis-devops/src/week08/project/aws-deploy.rst

 We are going to link the PostGIS and GeoServer containers.
 That tells docker that these containers need to be able to communicate. ::

-  $ docker run --name "geoserver" --link PostGIS:PostGIS -p 8080:8080 -d -t kartoza/geoserver
+  $ docker run --name "geoserver" --link postgis:postgis -p 8080:8080 -d -t kartoza/geoserver

 .. warning::

-  If the ``PostGIS`` docker image is not running when starting the geoserver, the link will fail.
+  If the ``postgis`` docker image is not running when starting the geoserver, the link will fail.

 When its container is running, you can access this GeoServer instance the same way in which you previously accessed GeoServer locally when running the Boundless virtual machine.
 It will be running on port 8080 (try ``http://localhost:8080/geoserver``) with credientials **admin / geoserver**.

 Create Elasticsearch Container
 ------------------------------

 ::

-  $ docker run --name "es" -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node"  -e "xpack.security.enabled=false" docker.elastic.co/elasticsearch/elasticsearch:5.6.0
+  $ docker run --name es -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" -e "cluster.name=elasticsearch" elasticsearch:6.5.4

 .. warning::